 Best electric smokers under $300 - Our Reviews

-Masterbuilt are hands down the most popular brand for electric smokers - and with good reason!
+Masterbuilt are hands down the most popular brand and produce some of the best electric smokers on the market.
+Their reputation is second to none - and with good reason!
 Firstly performance, this product features a 1500 watt heating element for consistent, even heat - just what you need to get that perfect tenderness and flavor in your meat.

 It has a built-in temperature gauge and variable temperature control - just adjust the dial to set different temperatures for your different foods.

 It features a removable water bowl, so you can add that extra moisture and flavor as and when you choose.

 You can load wood chips, for that all important wood-chip smoky flavor.
 The wood chip tray just slides right open so you can remove the ash as necessary.